ld32/SmartSlurm/README.md

 createBigTextFiles.sh

 # Run 3 jobs to get memory and run-time statistics for useSomeMemTimeNoInput.sh
-# Notice 1: you don't have to run this section, because I have run it and save the statistics in $HOME/smartSlurm
-# Notice 2: This submits three jobs to short partition, each reserves 2G memory and 2 hour run-time
 export SSBATCH_S=useSomeMemTimeNoInput.sh # This is optional because the software name is the same as the slurm script for i in {1..3}; do
     ssbatch --mem 2G -t 2:0:0 --wrap="useSomeMemTimeNoInput.sh $i"